Financial-Times/origami-build-service/README.md

 npm version patch
 ```

 Now you can push to GitHub (`git push && git push --tags`) which will trigger a QA deployment.
-Once QA is deployed with the newly tagged version, you can promote it to production.
+Once QA has deployed with the newly tagged version, you can promote it to production.

 Monitoring